-$$A = 5$$ points, $B = 4$, $C = 3$
+A = 5 points, B = 4, C = 3

 Students should be aware that each college re-computes a student's GPA according to its own standards and criteria for admissions.
-Consequently, a student's academic GPA will vary from college to college and may differ from Bishop Alemany's GPA.
+Colleges such as the University of California and Cal State University may limit the number of extra points granted for Honors or AP courses.
+Consequently, a student's academic GPA used for college admission purposes will vary from college to college and may differ from Bishop Alemany's GPA.